-6. If serving today, add the frozen spinach and uncooked pasta and simmer just until pasta is al dente.
+6. If serving today, add the frozen spinach, cooked rice and/or uncooked pasta and simmer just until pasta is al dente.
 If serving another day or making soup batches to freeze, do not add frozen spinach or pasta.
-Frozen spinach and uncooked pasta should be added after soup has been reheated and before serving.
+Frozen spinach, uncooked pasta and cooked brown rice should be added after soup has been reheated and before serving.
 Add more liquid if necessary to maintain the soup’s consistency.

 7. When pasta is done, ladle soup into bowls.

 Serves 6 – 8.
 Offer with toasted garlic bread or crackers and a side salad.
 This soup is another candidate to place in the fridge for a day or two which will meld the flavors and render it irresistible.
 This soup also freezes well.

 Varations: You can certainly use fresh veggies if you prefer fresh to frozen.
 Sometimes frozen veggies hold up better in the soup.
 Use whatever combination of vegetables that you have.
 Sometimes you can come up with some great versions.
 If you happen to have dried shiitake mushrooms, you can add those as well.
 Adds a nice flavor to the soup.
 Regular mushrooms tend to shrink after cooking for a while.
 If you are abstaining from alcohol, replace the wine with water or vegetable broth.

 Buy yourself a large soup pot from Amazon.com.
 I have this same pot and it’s great: